legerch/develop-memo/Documentations/Developpement/Linux/linux/custom_bash_aliases.md

 ##

 # To perform host updates
-alias maj='sudo apt update && sudo apt full-upgrade'
+alias maj-apt='sudo apt update && sudo apt full-upgrade' alias maj-snap='sudo snap refresh' alias maj-flatpak='flatpak update'

 # In order to "disallow" some commands (It is use for my embedded target and I don't want to perform them on my host machine)
 alias poweroff='printf "I m not gonna do that !\n"'